alvarogarcia7/blog_source/content/articles/2019-05-29-keeping-history-work.md

 Summary:

   * Automatic commits to save your progress.
-To document
+To keep progress.
-  * Manual commits to pinpoint milestones
+  * Manual commits to pinpoint milestones.
+To document.
   * Tools help you be more productive